 - Students are considered tardy to class if they are not inside the classroom when the bell rings.
 Excessive tardiness will be addressed by campus administration.
 Repeated instances will result in more severe disciplinary action. - If a student is absent he/she will have the amount of time equal to days absent from class plus one day to complete all missed assignments.
-It is the student's responsibility to get the makeup work. - Late assignments: 1 day late is a max score of 85; 2 days late is a max score of 70; 3 days late is a max score of 60.
-No late work will be accepted after 3 days. - If a student fails a test grade (major assignment) he/she may bring the failing grade up to a possible 70 by retaking the test.
+It is the student's responsibility to get the makeup work. - Late assignments: 1 day late is a max score of 85; 2 days late is a max score of 65; 3 days late is a max score of 55.
+No late work will be accepted after 3 days.

+• If a student fails a test grade (major assignment) he/she may bring the failing grade up to a possible 70 by retaking the test.
 School policy states this must be done within 3 days of the student receiving the failing score.
 Tests will be made up during tutorials, and the new test might not be the same as the original test.
+However, it will cover the same learning objectives.